 Feeding and Nutrition Program – Through this initiative we focus on feeding children in community schools we work with to promote attendance, improve performance, and nourish growing bodies.
 Most of the children rely on the school’s provision as their only source of food for the day.
 Through our child feeding program, we are helping to fight hunger in a controlled environment.
 Our goal is to keep our children healthy, especially those who are infected with the HIV/AIDS virus.
 It is also necessary to keep children fed so they are able to concentrate while at school and gain a better education.
 Other times we focus on providing assistance and food to orphans that truly need help.
 That means we seek out those orphan care programs that have exhibited the ability and history to care effectively for the needs of orphans, yet struggle to provide the necessary food.

 Medical Missions Outreach – This year alone, there will be over 40 million deaths in developing countries, one-third among children under the age five.
 Ten million deaths will be due to malaria, acute respiratory infections, diarrheal diseases, and tuberculosis; all conditions that are easily treatable.
-We treat under served patients with life saving results by providing medical services, medicines, surgical supplies, training and education to community leaders and members in cooperation with local churches to strengthen outreach efforts, open new areas to the gospel, and provided primary care while giving the caregiver opportunities for ministry.
+We provide medical services, medicines, surgical supplies, training and education to community leaders and members in cooperation with local churches to strengthen outreach efforts, open new areas to the gospel, and provide primary care while giving the caregiver opportunities for ministry.
 Medical missions begin with team members’ introduction to community leaders and members, and move through pre-arranged logistics to community hospitals, clinics, and health posts.
-More info . . .